Pirates Utopia, Notorious Islands, Strongholds & Imperial Powers - History

 Card image cap w-100

-No renegade can rise to power all by himself.
-He has followers, and together they are invariably directly or indirectly supported by either the oppressed public or the ambitious government, for their vested interest lies in the outcome from such clandestine patronizing of the otherwise unsolicited outlaws.
+"No renegade can rise to power on his own.
+He has followers, and together, they are invariably supported—either directly or indirectly—by the oppressed public or the ambitious government.
+Both have vested interests in the outcome of such clandestine patronage of otherwise unsolicited outlaws."

 Edward Teach (Edward Thatch, c.
 1680 – 22 November 1718), better known as Blackbeard, was an English pirate who operated around the West Indies and the eastern coast of Britain's North American colonies.
 According to sources, Blackbeard flew a black flag with a skull on it along with a blood red flag rather than the horned skeleton flag.